punchplatform/starters/custom_images/java/README.md

 docker build -t punchline-starter:dev .
 ```

-To run it as a simple docker application:
+Then, either run it as a simple docker application:

 ```sh
 docker run -it punchline-starter:dev
 ```

-To run it into your Kubernetes cluster :
+Or run it into your Kubernetes cluster (make sure to have your image loaded into your kubernetes cluster registry) :

 ```sh
 kubectl apply -f deploy/deployment.yaml